Areas of Practice

 Common Carrier Accidents

 California is a busy place, and common carrier accidents are—for lack of a better term—too common.
 Whether you sustained injuries on a public bus, Metrolink or Amtrak train, or while traveling in a taxi cab or rideshare vehicle, you have the right to collect damages from the company that caused your injury.
 In the case of public transportation, an injury claim may involve the municipal or state government, depending upon the situation.
 In any event, we are ready to help.
+Our firm is experience in dealing with all kinds of common carriers including transportation on buses, planes, trains, ubers, lyfts, and taxis.

 A catastrophic injury can create a major burden for both the victim and his family alike, oftentimes rendering the victim unable to return to work for the foreseeable future.
 At Heiting & Irwin Attorneys At Law, we can help victims of the following types of catastrophic injuries: